1819 Singapore Treaty: History

 On 22 March 1818, Sir Stamford Raffles became the Lieutenant-Governor of Bencoolen, now known as Bengkulu, in Indonesia.
 In the autumn of that same year, in order to counter the Dutch influence in the region, he went to India and successfully persuaded the governor there to support him in finding a suitable location in the southeast of the Strait of Malacca to open up a new British post.

 On the other hand, on 28 November of the same year, the Netherlands reached an agreement with Sultan Abdul Rahman, the younger son, to establish a garrison camp in Riau, giving the Netherlands the control over the main shipping channels in the Malacca Strait.

-Then, Sir Raffles arrived in Singapore on 28 January 1819.
+Then, Raffles arrived in Singapore on 28 January 1819.
 He immediately arranged to meet with the Temenggong, Abdul Rahman, the local noble in charge of maintaining law and order.
 They signed a provisional agreement two days later to allow the UK to establish a trading post there, and the Union Jack was hoisted.
 Since the Temenggong was subordinate to the sultan, the sovereign of Johor, the approval of the sultan was needed to finalise the treaty.

 However, the younger son Abdul Rahman was the sultan at that moment and had a close relationship with the Netherlands.
-It was near impossible for Sir Raffles to get the signature from Sultan Abdul Rahman.
+It was near impossible for Raffles to get the signature from Sultan Abdul Rahman.

-Yet, Sir Raffles was aware of the succession dispute, and so he decided to made good use of it.
+Yet, Raffles was aware of the succession dispute, and so he decided to made good use of it.
 He arranged the elder son Tengku Hussein to be brought in to Singapore from Riau.
 Tengku Hussein was, then, declared the rightful heir and proclaimed as Sultan of Johor.

-On 6 February 1819, Sir Raffles, Sultan Hussein, and Temenggong Abdul Rahman signed the Treaty of Singapore in a public ceremony, and the Union Jack was once again hoisted afterwards.
+On 6 February 1819, Raffles, Sultan Hussein, and Temenggong Abdul Rahman signed the Treaty of Singapore in a public ceremony, and the Union Jack was once again hoisted afterwards.
 This is now recognised as the official founding of modern Singapore.

 1819 Singapore Treaty

 The Treaty of Singapore was written in both English and Malay.
 The treaty authorised the British East India Company to "maintain a factory or factories on any part of His Highness’s hereditary Dominions".
 Here, the word "factory" had a different meaning in the past.
 It used to mean "an establishment for factors and merchants carrying on business in a foreign country" or more simply "trading post".

 In exchange, the British were obliged to provide monetary compensation for Sultan Hussein and Temenggong Abdul Rahman.
 The UK would need to respectively pay 5,000 Spanish dollars and 3,000 Spanish dollars every year to Sultan Hussein and Temenggong Abdul Rahman.

 Sultan Hussein also assured that the company would be protected from enemies in return for the same commitment from the UK, but Britain was not to get involved in internal conflicts.

-In addition, Sultan Hussein and Temenggong Abdul Rahman guaranteed the UK that they would “not enter into any treaty with any other nation… nor admit or consent to the settlement in any part of their Dominions of any other power European or American”.
+In addition, Sultan Hussein and Temenggong Abdul Rahman guaranteed the UK that they would “not enter into any treaty with any other nation... nor admit or consent to the settlement in any part of their Dominions of any other power European or American”.